danielecuomo/GaugeModelSimulation/README.md

 2. Go to File → Open...
 3. Select the `.wl` file from this repository.

-- `.nb` files open as interactive notebooks with cells, inputs, and outputs.
 By following this procedure `.wl` files open as notebook.